Sniedze/Peakon-Webhook/README.md

 Normally, user_id would be received in the request.headers or req.session, depending if JWT or session is used.
 In this assignement, user_id is provided in the req.body for the testing sakes.

-## How to Run an Test
+## How to Run and Test

 ### Installation

-After cloning run
+After cloning run:

 ```
   $ npm install or yarn install